TRUMP NATIONAL DORAL MIAMI (305-592-2000)

 surfaces.
 The Bermuda greens here run true - with mild undulations, but are noticeably small in size, creating the need for accuracy in iron play.
 Besides

-the 5 championship courses and practice facilities, the Doral Resort provides first class accommodations, a full service spa, swimming pools, workout
+the 5 championship courses and practice facilities, the Trump National Doral Miami provides first class accommodations, a full service spa, swimming

-facility, fine and casual dining, children's programs, and other top notch recreational opportunities and amenities.
-Once here - you will not need your car
+pools, workout facility, fine and casual dining, children's programs, and other top notch recreational opportunities and amenities.
+Once here - you will not

 A key to scoring well here is to manage the par fives, avoid penalties on the par threes, and to "light up" the par fours.
 Only one (number 18) plays over